javajoy9/spring-notes/spring-boot-intro/spring-boot-intro.md

 ## Spring Boot Auto Configuration

-Spring Boot is an open-source framework for building enterprise-level Java applications quickly and easily.
-It's built on top of Spring framework, and provides a streamlined, opinionated approach to application development, with a focus on ease of use and rapid development.
 Spring Boot's auto-configuration feature allows developers to easily configure their applications without having to write a lot of boilerplate code.
 It automatically configures many of the commonly used components, such as data sources, security, and web frameworks.
 Spring Boot auto-configuration works by scanning the classpath for certain libraries and components, and configuring the application based on what it finds.
 For example, if the classpath contains a database driver, Spring Boot will automatically configure a DataSource bean.

 Auto-configuration can also be customized and extended by providing custom configuration classes.
 These classes can be annotated with `@Configuration` and can contain `@Bean` methods that override or augment the auto-configured beans.
 You need to opt-in to auto-configuration by adding the `@EnableAutoConfiguration` or `@SpringBootApplication` annotations to one of your `@Configuration` classes.